 When taken as practicum in athletic coaching, the following description applies: Application of the principles and practices in athletic coaching.
 A 30 hour practical coaching experience under the guidance and supervision of a licensed coach.
 This practicum must be conducted at the high school level.
 Appropriate forms must be filed with the department chairperson.
 Prerequisites: Completion of at least 70 percent of Physical Education Major or Coaching Specialist Program or consent of instructor.
 When taken as practicum in D/APE, the following description applies: Observation of and participation in physical education instruction for students pre-K--12 with disabilities.
 Includes seminar component for discussion of current issues, ideas, and problems in developmental/adapted physical education.
 Required: A minimum of 30 practicum hours per credit.
 Prerequisites: BIOL 2110, PHED 2100, PHED 3100, PHED 4500, PHED 4211.
+When taken as Internship in Exercise Science, the following description applies: This course is for the purpose of providing a supervised field internship experience in an exercise, fitness, and/or wellnessrelated setting, including hospitals, corporations, private fitness-facilities, and governmental agencies.
+Or, the internship may take the form of a special project or research on a topic relevant to exercise science.
+Prior approval must be obtained from the student's internship advisor.
+A journal, written paper, and/ or oral presentation is to be presented following the learning experience.
+The student is expected to complete 30 hours per credit.
+Prerequisites: PHED 4160 and PHED 4170, or consent of instructor.
 When taken as Sport Management internship, the following description applies: Sport management majors are required to complete a field experience that is relevant to their career goals.
 The internship needs to provide an opportunity for the student to apply the different theories and concepts learned from class in a practical setting through: observation, planning, decision-making, committee work, leadership, operation management, individual projects, and group projects.
 Required: 400 hours for 12 credit internship to meet accreditation guidelines.
 Prerequisite: Consent of instructor.
 When taken as Practicum in Physical Education Teaching, the following description applies: A supervised experience in teaching K-10 students in physical education.
 Emphasis is on meeting the Minnesota Board of Teaching requirements for physical education majors.
 Required: A minimum of 30 practicum hours per credit.
 Prerequisite: PHED 3505 and PHED 3604.
-PRACTICUM IN OUTDOOR EDUCATION (1-6 credits) Students complete and are evaluated on a directed outdoor, wilderness, or adventure education work experience at the BSU Outdoor Program Center, Lake Bemidji State Park, or Deep Portage Environmental Learning Center.
-Other sites may be allowed, but prior approval must be obtained from the Outdoor Education Minor practicum advisor.
-Students also participate in a weekly practicum seminar during the semester they complete their practicum.
-During the practicum, students present a program, lesson, or activity to the other students.
-These presentations allow students to critique each other and learn from other practicum experiences.
-Required: A minimum of 30 practicum hours per credit.
-Prerequisite: Completion of all other Outdoor Education Minor requirements or concurrent enrollment in any remaining requirements.